 Here Comes the Summer

 Here comes the summer and Cornwall is ready to welcome you with attractions and events galore.
-Here are eight fun things you can do with the family, to suit all pockets and ages.
+Here are some fun things you can do with the family, to suit all pockets and ages.

 Everybody loves a train ride

 Especially if it's a steam train.
 Journey through the glorious mid-Cornwall countryside down to the Glynn Valley or out to the Camel Trail (or do both) as you would have done 70 or so years ago.
 The Bodmin and Wenford Railway is the only full size steam railway in Cornwall and offers a great day out.
 If you would rather spend the day on the beach, come in the evening and take part in a Murder Mystery, playing the part of an Edwardian detective!

 For younger train fans, a trip to Lappa Valley should not be missed.
 Here a trip on a steam train will take you to a hidden wonderland of play areas, boating lakes, crazy golf and the newly opened indoor multi-level play area and café in the Engine Shed.
 A perfect place to let off steam.

 Fireworks at Flambards

 Ask any local child where they want to go, at any time of year, and Flambards theme park will be at the top of the list.
 In August, it plays host to evening events including live music, after-dark rides and spectacular firework displays.
 Young children will love the Western Mine Train, which transports guests back 200 years on a whistle-stop tour of the American Frontier, travelling through the twisting tunnels of an abandoned mining town.
 Or take a white-knuckle ride on the Sky-Force ride which exerts a force of up to 3G whilst simultaneously spinning 360 degrees (not one for after lunch).
 Should it rain, check out the undercover attractions: discover Britain in the Blitz, and an entire Victorian Village with real cobblestones.

 All the World’s a Stage